- iMovie Complete Tutorial

 Go to the Effects tab and find the effect you want to apply, drag and drop it to the track above the clip.
 Now you can click the Play icon to preview the real-time effect in the right screen window.

-Since Filmora9 supports up to 100 video tracks, so you can as many effects as you like to the video.
+Since Filmora supports up to 100 video tracks, so you can add as many effects as you like to the video.
 Besides, you can customize its duration time and the alpha parameter of the effect to fine-tune the result.

 Step 3.
 Export the Video

-When you're satisfied with the final result, simply hit "Export" to save on your desktop, or share online on websites like YouTube, Vimeo, etc. Additionally, you can also burn it directly to a DVD disk in minutes.
+If you're satisfied with the final result, simply hit "Export" to save on your desktop, or share online on websites like YouTube, Vimeo, etc. Additionally, you can also burn it directly to a DVD in minutes.